How Much Is A $500,000 Life Insurance Policy? (2025 Rates)

 Your life insurance coverage amount should be about 10 to 12 times your annual salary.
 This amount provides your dependents with financial protection if you die.
 Your ideal amount will vary based on your financial and family situation.

 When considering a $500,000 life insurance policy, factor in unpaid debt, burial costs, and your family's everyday expenses.
 Also consider future costs like your children's college tuition. $500,000 is the most popular coverage amount, but you can buy more or less coverage depending on your needs and circumstances.
-Use MoneyGeek's free calculator below to estimate how much life insurance coverage is adequate for your situation.
+Use MoneyGeek's free life insurance calculator to estimate how much life insurance coverage is adequate for your situation.

 Comparing average costs for different coverage amounts helps you see how costs scale with coverage and which amount fits your situation best.
 For example, $250,000 life insurance policies may work for single individuals with minimal debt, while $500,000 can cover a mortgage and income replacement for a family of four.
 Higher amounts, like $1 million life insurance, are better suited for high earners, multiple dependents, or long-term financial goals such as college funding.